OUR MISSION STATEMENT

 The Houston Shakespeare Festival debuted in 1975 when Dr. Sidney Berger, then director of the School of Theatre at the University of Houston, met with UH administrators and the Miller Theatre Advisory Board to enlist support for a two-production season of Shakespeare’s works to be played in repertory on Miller Theatre’s bill.
 Berger and UH theatre professor Cecil Pickett went on to direct a pair of plays each summer, performing free to the public at Hermann Park’s Miller Outdoor Theatre in this unique collaboration between a city and a university.

-We believe in an environment of artistic imagination and innovation that reflects Shakespeare’s legacy of transforming performance.
-Our professional company seeks to celebrate classic texts for modern audiences.
+We believe in cultivating an environment of artistic imagination and creative excellence that reflects Shakespeare’s legacy of illuminating the broad spectrum of human emotions.
+Our professional company seeks to celebrate timeless texts for modern audiences.

-We believe in the value of artistic and intellectual growth through collaboration and mentorship.
-We seek to create moments for artists and audiences to explore Shakespeare's plays.
+We believe in the interconnected values of artistic and intellectual growth.
+We seek to nurture new artists and audiences to deeply explore Shakespeare's plays.

 We are dedicated to being an engaged community partner.
-We believe artistic work is influenced and reflected of the surrounding community.
-It is important to be an active communicator in the conversation.
+We believe artistic work is influenced by and reflective of the surrounding community.
+We are dedicated to providing free professional theatre for Houston audiences.

-We believe the inclusion of diverse people, cultures, and ideas reflect our community and enriches our work on the stage.
-We are committed to diversity and accessibility throughout our organization, and we are dedicated a free festival.
+We believe the inclusion of diverse people, cultures and ideas not only reflect the diversity of Houston itself, but enrich our work on the stage.
+We are committed to diversity and accessibility throughout our organization.

 We are committed to a strong ethic of accountability.
 Fiscal responsibility is necessary for the long-term success of the festival.